loynin/Advanced-Lane-Finding/writeup_template.md

 # Advanced Lane Lines Finding

-**Predicting the accuracy of lane line is important for self-driving car drive safely and applicable to the real world.
-If the self-driving car can not navigate on the assigned lane consistently and accurately, there would be no way that it could be on the real street.**
+**Predicting the accuracy of lane line is important for self-driving car to drive safely and applicable to the real world.
+If the self-driving car can not navigate on the assigned lane line consistently and accurately, there would be no way that it could be on the real street.**

 **Therefore, it is important that we need to program the self-driving car to understand and recognize the lane lines.
-And this project is where we will start do this job.**
+And this project is where we will start to do this job.**

 ---